vitessio/website/content/en/docs/19.0/concepts/execution-plans.md

 Cached execution plans can be observed at the VTGate level by browsing the `/queryz` end point.

-Starting with Vitess 6, individual statement plans can also be observed with `EXPLAIN FORMAT=vitess <query>`.
+Starting with Vitess 16, individual statement plans can also be observed with [`VExplain`](../../user-guides/sql/explain-format-vtexplain).

 **Related Vitess Documentation**